IBM/easej-app-mod-demo/README.md

 The result of the discovery is then automatically uploaded into Application Modernization Accelerator as a **Workspace**.

-For the convenience of this lab, we have already run the discovery tool, and the results are stored in the **SampleData** workspace.
+For the convenience of this lab, we have already run the discovery tool, and the results are stored in the **DemoData** workspace.

 ### Explore the Discovery tool results

-From the main AMA panel, click on the workspace labelled **SampleData**.
+From the main AMA panel, click on the workspace labelled **DemoData**.
 This will display a topology map from the **Visualization** tab.

 ![ama-discovered-estate](images/ama-discovered-estate.png)